Swiss-Polar-Institute/data-management-guidance/documentation/metadata.md

 ### What is metadata and why is it important?

-Metadata is a description of data [@mccarthyPresentedEighthInternationala; @grayScientificDataManagement2005a; @michenerMetainformationConceptsEcological2005], giving information about the "who, what, when, where, why and how" [@recknagelEcologicalInformatics2018a].
+Metadata is a description of data [@mccarthyMetadataManagementLarge1982; @grayScientificDataManagement2005a; @michenerMetainformationConceptsEcological2005], giving information about the "who, what, when, where, why and how" [@recknagelEcologicalInformatics2018a].
 Put in other words, it is "data about data" [@fegrausMaximizingValueEcological2005].

-Information about a dataset quickly deteriorates over time [@michenerNONGEOSPATIALMETADATAECOLOGICAL1997a].
+Information about a dataset quickly deteriorates over time [@michenerNongeospatialMetadataEcological1997].
 Metadata is documentation that is a reminder to your future self (and others).
 Without information about how data and samples were collected, final results cannot be interpreted correctly [@smithFieldTrialsHealth2015].

 To get you thinking: will you remember in 10 years what a particular acronym was in your data file?
 Do you remember why a sample was collected in an unexpected location?
 How would someone else know that a particular sample contained many more insects than the others because you couldn't find it one day and it was left out an extra night?